jeshraghian/snntorch/docs/tutorials/tutorial_1.rst

     mnist_train = datasets.MNIST(data_path, train=True, download=True, transform=transform)

-If the above code blocks throws an error, e.g. the MNIST servers are down, then uncomment the following code instead.
+If the above code block throws an error, e.g. the MNIST servers are down, then uncomment the following code instead.

 ::